 Why is speed so important?
 When you’re listening to a lecture or you attend a meeting at work, you want to capture information through complete notes.
 You don’t want to leave anything to your imagination.
 Any gaps can lead to misunderstandings later on.

-On the other hand, when you’re taking notes as part of a creative process, the speed is not that important.
+On the other hand, when you’re taking notes as part of a creative process, speed is not that important.

 You Don’t Use Paper